Anti-aircraft warfare: Second World War

 The United States Navy had also put some thought into the problem, When the US Navy began to rearm in 1939 in many ships the primary short ranged gun was the M2 .50 caliber machine gun.
 While effective in fighters at 300 to 400 yards this is point blank range in naval anti-aircraft ranges.
-Production of the Swiss Oerlikon 20mm had already started to provide protection for the British and this was adopted in exchange for the M2 machine guns.
-In the December 1941 to January 1942 time frame production had risen to not only cover all British requirements but also allowed 812 units to be actually delivered to the US Navy.
-By the end of 1942 the 20mm had accounted for 42% of all aircraft destroyed by the US Navy's shipboard AA.
+Production of the Swiss Oerlikon 20 mm had already started to provide protection for the British and this was adopted in exchange for the M2 machine guns.
+From December 1941 to January 1942, production had risen to not only cover all British requirements but also allowed 812 units to be actually delivered to the US Navy.
+By the end of 1942 the 20 mm had accounted for 42% of all aircraft destroyed by the US Navy's shipboard AA.
 However, the King Board had noted that the balance was shifting towards the larger guns used by the fleet.
-The US Navy had intended to use the British Pom-Pom, however, the weapon required the use of cordite which BuOrd had found objectionable for US service.
-Further investigation revealed that US powders would not work in the Pom-Pom.
-Bureau of Ordnance was well aware of the Bofors 40mm gun.
+The US Navy had intended to use the British pom-pom, however, the weapon required the use of cordite which BuOrd had found objectionable for US service.
+Further investigation revealed that US powders would not work in the pom-pom.
+Bureau of Ordnance was well aware of the Bofors 40 mm gun.
 The firm York Safe and Lock was negotiating with Bofors to attain the rights to the air-cooled version of the weapon.
-At the same time Henry Howard, an engineer, and businessman became aware of it and contacted RAMD W. R. Furlong Chief of the Bureau of Ordnance.
+At the same time Henry Howard, an engineer, and businessman became aware of it and contacted RADM W. R. Furlong, chief of the Bureau of Ordnance.
 He ordered the Bofors weapon system to be investigated.
 York Safe and Lock would be used as the contracting agent.
-The system had to be redesigned for both the English measurement system and mass production, as the original documents recommended hand filing and drilling to shape.
+The system had to be redesigned for both the English measurement system and mass production, as the original documents recommended hand fitting parts and drilling to shape.
 As early as 1928 the US Navy saw the need to replace the .50 caliber machine gun with something heavier.
 The 1.1"/75 (28 mm) Mark 1 was designed.
 Placed in quadruple mounts with a 500 rpm rate of fire it would have fit the requirements.
 However, the gun was suffering teething issues being prone to jamming.
-While this could have been solved the weight of the system was equal to that of the quad mount Bofors 40mm while lacking the range and power that the Bofors provided.
+While this could have been solved the weight of the system was equal to that of the quad-mount Bofors 40 mm while lacking the range and power that the Bofors provided.
 The gun was relegated to smaller less vital ships by the end of the war.
 The 5"/38 naval gun rounded out the US Navy's AA suite.
 A dual purpose mount, it was used in both the surface and AA roles with great success.